PUBLISHED October 19th, 2019 06:30 am | UPDATED May 18th, 2020 07:10 pm

 It doesn’t take long for one to realise why Bangkok is one of the planet’s most visited cities.
-It’s vast with many remote gems, fast-evolving with newly minted hangouts, and also has impressive monuments and a compelling contemporary art scene.
-But it’s also the Thai capital’s love affair with food that brings many here, from modern fusion cuisine to old school restaurants and renowned street food stalls.
+It’s vast with many remote gems, fast-evolving with newly minted hangouts, and has a compelling contemporary art scene.
+But it’s the Thai capital’s love affair with food that brings many here, from modern fusion cuisine to old-school restaurants and renowned street food stalls.
 This time though, we focus on the favourite restaurants for local fare.
-I base myself in Sukhumvit – at the superb 137 Pillars Hotel, no less – for an indulgent four-day food adventure across Bangkok’s most appealing Thai restaurants.
+I base myself in Sukhumvit – at the superb 137 Pillars Hotel, no less – for an indulgent four-day food adventure across Bangkok’s best Thai restaurants.

 Price range: $$$$

 Issaya Siamese Club is a gourmet paradise for foodies, offering modern Thai dining in a beautiful 100-year-old colonial villa.
 The kitchen is headed by celebrity chef Ian Kittichai, who has appeared on various episodes of Iron Chef America, Iron Chef Japan, and Iron Chef Thailand.
 The chef does a great job in combining creative tweaks with tradition, inspired by Thailand’s different regions.
 There are a few outstanding dishes here, but one particularly good is the Yum Hua Plee, which is a banana blossom and palm heart salad combined with crispy shallots and roasted peanuts in chilli jam dressing.

 Issaya Siamese Club is located at 4 Soi Si Akson, Khwaeng Thung Maha Mek, Khet Sathon, Krung Thep Maha Nakhon 10120, p. +66 2 672 9040.
 Open daily 11.30pm – 2.30pm, 6pm – 10.30pm.